 The reported ankle ROM for the Elan IC is only 9 degrees, which is the lowest of all bionic foot/ankle systems.

 However, this is not the total ROM, as the foot’s flexibility is also a factor.
 Nor is it the full story, as the Elan IC seems to focus more on managing dorsiflexion and plantar flexion resistance during the Stance Phase of each step than it does on actively managing ankle rotation.

-The Elan IC is the only bionic foot/ankle system to use both within-step and inter-step ankle accommodation strategies.
+The Elan bionic feet/ankles are the only ones to use both within-step and inter-step ankle accommodation strategies.

 Within-step systems adjust the angle and resistance of the ankle to match the terrain during the Stance Phase of each step.
 Inter-step systems make their adjustments during the Swing Phase, i.e. between steps.

 The disadvantage of using an inter-step strategy alone is that it takes several steps before the system adjusts to changing terrain.

 Because the Elan IC already uses a within-step strategy and it already maintains dorsiflexion during the Swing Phase to improve toe clearance (i.e. it keeps the toes pointed up), we’re not sure why it also uses an inter-step strategy.
 We have asked Blatchford but the company views this information as proprietary.
 If you require a more in-depth explanation, please ask your prosthetist.

 Sensor and Microprocessor Capabilities

 Blatchford does not disclose details of the Elan IC’s sensors and microprocessor(s).
 All we know is that the IC uses a “network of sensors” to continuously monitor the user’s position and movement.

 We normally put significant effort into describing the benefits of a foot/ankle’s microprocessor capabilities but, in this case, Blatchford has created some excellent diagrams of its own (source: https://www.blatchfordus.com/products/elanic/):

 Note Blatchford’s emphasis on the level of resistance applied to both dorsiflexion and plantar flexion in these diagrams.
 The ankle’s angle of rotation is mentioned only for clearance during the Swing Phase.

 The broader benefits of the Elan IC’s microprocessor system are: